 Intellectual property litigation and administrative office challenges in one or more countries could cause us to spend substantial resources and distract our personnel from their normal responsibilities.
 Even if resolved in our favor, litigation or other legal proceedings relating to intellectual property claims may cause us to incur significant expenses, and could distract our technical and management personnel from their normal responsibilities.
-At present, we have initiated one post-grant review of a third-party U.S. patent unrelated to our current product candidates, and we may challenge additional third-party patents in the future.
+In August 2021, we initiated a US patent office proceeding, a post-grant review, to challenge a third-party patent unrelated to our current product candidates.
+In response, the owner of the challenged third-party patent disclaimed that patent in full.
+We may challenge additional third-party patents in the future.
 In addition, there could be public announcements of the results of hearings, motions or other interim proceedings or developments and if securities analysts or investors perceive these results to be negative, it could have a substantial adverse effect on the price of our common stock.
-Such litigation or proceedings could substantially increase our operating losses and reduce the resources available for development activities or any future sales, marketing, patient support or distribution activities.
-We may not have sufficient financial or other resources to conduct such litigation or proceedings adequately.
+Such litigation or proceedings adequately.
 As noted above, some of our competitors may be able to sustain the costs of such litigation or proceedings more effectively than we can because of their greater financial resources.
-Uncertainties resulting from the initiation and continuation of patent litigation or other proceedings could compromise our ability to compete in the marketplace, including compromising our ability to raise the funds necessary to continue our preclinical studies and future clinical trials, continue our research programs, license necessary technology from third parties, or enter into development collaborations that would help us commercialize our current or future product candidates, if approved.
-Any of the foregoing events would harm our business, financial condition, results of operations and pro
+Uncertainties resulting from the initiation and continuation of patent litigation or other proceedings could compromise our ability to raise the funds necessary to continue our preclinical studies and future clinical trials, continue our research programs, license necessary technology from third parties, or enter into development collaborations that would help us commercialize our current or future product candidates, if approved.
+Any of the foregoing events would harm our business, financial condition, results of operations and prospects.